zxphyrx/highway/app/views/overview/faq.md

 ### Can points be used for something else?

 Not as of right now.
-For those who get *above* 12 points, we *might* have some special swag planned.
-No promises.
+There are additional rewards for those who get *above* 12 points though.
+Check out the [point system](/getting-started/point-system) tab for more information on that.

 ### What if my project costs more than $350?
 Can I pay for the difference myself?

 Yes!